It’s time to ban dog auctions

 Dog auctions make it possible for puppy mill operators to quickly sell as much of their “inventory” as possible.
 They create a financial incentive to overproduce puppies for pet stores and online vendors across the country.

-Here’s a recent example.
-An infamous Missouri breeder, who owns pet stores in New Jersey, was recently allowed to auction all of the animals held in his Missouri kennel after he was charged with 267 counts of animal abuse by the New Jersey SPCA.
+An infamous Missouri breeder, who owned pet stores in New Jersey, was allowed to auction all of the animals held in his Missouri kennel after he was charged with 267 counts of animal abuse by the New Jersey SPCA.
 No one inspected the dogs sold at the auction for signs of abuse or illness.
 This lack of accountability is shameful and unacceptable.
 But it will continue as long as long as a financial incentive exists.

 We ask the Missouri Department of Agriculture to require state inspectors to inspect the health and monitor the stress of the dogs, before, during and after all dog auctions while working to ban dog auctions!

 Help us fight puppy mills by eliminating a key financial incentive -- the dog auction.
 Take the first step by signing this petition today urging our lawmakers to ban dog auctions now.